 The dual peak vents and vast vestibule space make the X-Mid tents a perfect option for thru-hikers because it was built by a thru-hiker who understands the depths of tent materials.

 The biggest issue with the X-Mid 2P Pro is that it is hard to get materials, so it is frequently back-ordered, and the most recent sale ended around an hour before they were all sold out!

-For those looking for a four-season pyramid shelter option, the Ultamid, with high steep walls matched with equally strong materials along with the matching amount of inserts, is a near-perfect option for a thru-hiker who wants a multi-purpose tent.
+For those looking for an ultralight DCF shelter, the HMG Mid 1, with steep walls matched with equally strong materials is a near-perfect option for a thru-hiker who requires the ultimate ultralight tent.

 The Big Agnes Tiger Wall 2 Carbon tent is perfect for people who want something lightweight and easy to pack.
 This tent is made with waterproof and tear-resistant Dyneema fabric.
 It also has Easton carbon poles, which makes it even easier to carry around.